Floobits/floobits-sublime/README.md

 ### Development status: Works, but rough around the edges.
 It's probably worth waiting a little while for this plugin to mature and stabilize.

-## This plugin does not work on Windows.
-The Python included with the Windows version of Sublime Text 3 does not have the [select](http://docs.python.org/2/library/select.html) module.
-We're working on fixing this.

 # Installation instructions

 * If you don't have one already, go to [Floobits](https://floobits.com/) and create an account (or sign in with GitHub).
 (It's free.)